All Use Cases

 Ready to print your QR business card?

-Generate a free static QR code on Honest QR if you only need a one-time link — perfect for a vCard-only card.
-If you'd like to update the destination later, scan tracking, or A/B test which destination converts better, start a free 7-day trial of Pro at honestqr.net/login?mode=signup&plan=pro for $19 lifetime after the trial.
-No subscription, no renewal.
+Generate a free static QR code on Honest QR if you only need a fixed link — perfect for a vCard-only card.
+If you'd like to update the destination later, scan tracking, or A/B test which destination converts better, start a free 7-day trial of Pro at honestqr.net/login?mode=signup&plan=pro — paid plans are an affordable monthly subscription (annual billing saves money), and your card isn't charged until the trial ends.
+See current pricing at honestqr.net/#pricing.
+Cancel anytime — your codes keep working until the end of your billing period.

 Frequently Asked Questions